rOpenGov/ropengov.github.io/README.md

 ### Warning

-Do all the editing on `jekyll-incorporated`-branch. **Never edit anything in `master`-branch.** All the changes done to `master` will be overwritten and lost when the next deployment is done.
+Do all the editing on `site-development`-branch. **Never edit anything in `master`-branch.** All the changes done to `master` will be overwritten and lost when the next deployment is done.

 ## Installation & Usage